maxmind/gatling-gen/README.md

 # Scala.js cross compile example

-A library for generation of ata that is:
+A library for generation of data that is:

 * Random
 * Repeatable